milankragujevic/tray-windows/README.md

 ## Requirements

-- Node
+- Node 8.x
 - Windows
 - .Net 4.5+

-Tested on Windows 8 x64.
+Tested on Windows 10 x64 with Node 8.4.0.
 If you try another configuration, please let me know in an issue if it worked or not.

-## Contributing

-Contributions welcome!
-Please see CONTRIBUTING.md

-- jden <jason@denizac.org>

-## License

-(c) MMXV jden.
-ISC License.
-See LICENSE.md.